sheasyve/SimpleCrush/readme.md

 * **OS:** Cross Platform (Compiled via MSVC 2026 x64)
 * **DAWs:** Compatible with any major digital audio workstation that supports the 64 bit VST3 format (Ableton Live, FL Studio, Reaper, Bitwig, Cubase, etc.)

+## Installing From Zip
+* Extract the zip
+* Place the SimpleCrush.vst3 folder in your DAW's plugin directory, and re-load plugins.

 ## Build Instructions
 This project is structured for modern C++ development using CMake.
 To compile the plugin locally: